mehermvr/rko_lio/README.md

 Our rosbag dataloader works with either ROS1 or ROS2 bags.
 Place split ROS1 bags in a single folder and pass the folder as the data path.
-Note that we don't support running `rko_lio` on partial or incomplete bags, though you can try (and maybe raise an issue if you think we should support this).
+Note that we don't support running RKO LIO on partial or incomplete bags, though you can try (and maybe raise an issue if you think we should support this).
 ROS2 especially will need a `metadata.yaml` file.

 By default, we assume there is just one IMU topic and one LiDAR topic in the bag, in which case we automatically pick up the topic names and proceed further.